Eagle13559/CIBCDevJW/README.md

 As of 11/13, I have successfully written the DFS algorithm for sorting the tree.
 The downside is I need to figure out how to hand nodes not connected to any other node.
 Will Resolve soon.

+11/14: Pivoted technique.
+Realized DFS alone is not enough to detect cycles.
+Implemented a cycle detection algorithm, followed by a topological sort if the cycle detection comes back as negative.

 Bonus Task #2:

 Haven't done.